Parenting Advice: Supporting Children With Behavior Related To ADHD

 • Sticking to a sleep schedule

-• Allowing opportunities to move physically
+• Allowing opportunities to for physical activity

 Hyperactivity can be a significant aspect of your child’s ADHD.
 They may feel a need to fidget or move due to an excess of energy.
 While planning your family routine, you may try to work in regular physical movement and exercise opportunities.
 If your child is struggling to focus on school, you might also consider speaking to teachers about movement breaks.

-Tip 9: Reach Out For Help
+Tip 9: Reach out for help

 Getty/AnnaStills